Chart Color Schemes

 St Peters displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

-St Peters' dwelling structure, as per the latest Census, consisted of 22.5% houses and 77.5% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Sydney metro's 55.9% houses and 44.1% other dwellings.
-Home ownership in St Peters stood at 19.0%, with mortgaged dwellings at 35.6% and rented ones at 45.4%.
-The median monthly mortgage repayment was $2,860, higher than Sydney metro's average of $2,427.
-The median weekly rent in St Peters was $650, compared to Sydney metro's $470.
-Nationally, St Peters' mortgage repayments were significantly higher at $1,863 and rents substantially above the national figure of $375.
+St Peters' dwelling structure, as per the latest Census, comprised 22.5% houses and 77.5% other dwellings.
+In comparison, Sydney metro had 55.9% houses and 44.1% other dwellings.
+Home ownership in St Peters was at 19.0%, with mortgaged dwellings at 35.6% and rented dwellings at 45.4%.
+The median monthly mortgage repayment in the area was $2,860, above Sydney metro's average of $2,427.
+Median weekly rent in St Peters was $650, compared to Sydney metro's $470.
+Nationally, St Peters' mortgage repayments were higher at $2,860 than the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing